 What is the secret behind the tastiness of Greek cuisine?
 Click here to find out!

-Chicken, lamb, veal, pork are their commonly-used meat.
+Chicken, lamb, veal, and pork are their commonly-used meat.
 In addition, herbs like thyme, parsley, rosemary, and oregano are heavily consumed to create full-of-flavor Spanish treats.
 As Spain is surrounded by sea, people also have abundant choices for seafood and fish.

 Spanish wine is another key factor that creates the reputation of the Spanish drinking list around the world.
 In reality, they are the second larger wine producer globally with 3 main categories: red, white, and sparkling wine.